Transparency in business: the next wave in company evolution

 In the past, transparency in business was a taboo concept.
-From food recipes to employee salaries, the more opaque your organisation’s operations were, whether to the public or your own workforce, the better were your chances of success.
+From food recipes to employee salaries, the more opaque your organization’s operations were, whether to the public or your own workforce, the better your chances to succeed.

-In today’s market, however, companies that jealously guard the secrets to their success increasingly run the risk of producing the opposite effect: discouraging employee engagement and stifling their potential for brand affinity in the marketplace.
+In today’s market, however, companies that jealously guard the secrets to their success increasingly may run the risk of producing the opposite effect, discouraging employee engagement and stifling their potential for brand affinity in the marketplace.
 In an increasingly interconnected world, transparency is the new gold standard.
-Rising companies are making a killing – both economically and in terms of reputation – by sharing everything, from how much money their leaders make to how diverse their staff is, all the way down to where and how they source their materials.
+Rising companies are making a killing—both economically and reputationally—by sharing everything, from how much money leaders make to how diverse their staff is, all the way down to where and how they source their materials.

-But what exactly does an organisation have to gain by opening itself up to scrutiny and competition?
-Here are some of the biggest perks, as reported by companies that are already doing it, employees who want to see more of it and consumers whose decisions are driven by it.
+But what exactly does an organization have to gain by opening itself up to scrutiny and competition?
+Here are some of the biggest perks as reported by companies that are already doing it, employees who want more of it, and consumers whose decisions are driven by it.

 1. Transparency attracts premium talent

-The available data that correlates employee happiness with business transparency is overwhelming.
-A whopping 87% of workers that were surveyed by Slack in our 2018 Future of Work study said that they hoped their next job would be transparent; another study from employee feedback company TINYpulse, which surveyed more than 40,000 workers, found that transparency was the number one factor contributing to their overall happiness.
+The available data correlating employee happiness with transparency in business is overwhelming.
+A whopping 87% of workers surveyed by Slack in our 2018 Future of Work study said they hoped their next job would be transparent; another study from employee-feedback company TINYpulse surveying more than 40,000 workers found that transparency was the number one factor contributing to their overall happiness.

 This means that the majority of today’s workforce, which is more mobile than ever, wants to work for ethical companies.
-When the best workers have their pick of jobs that will make them the happiest – including your current employees, who could be considering new opportunities at companies that are more open – transparency has never been a more valuable asset.
+When the best workers have their pick of jobs that will make them the happiest—including your current employees, who could be considering new opportunities at more-open companies—transparency has never been a more valuable asset in acquisition.

 2. Transparency builds trust

-In the eyes of customers, too, transparency in business is synonymous with ethical behaviour.
-One survey from the consulting firm Label Insight found that 94% of consumers prefer brands that practice transparency.
+In the eyes of customers too, transparency in business is synonymous with ethical.
+One survey from consulting firm Label Insight found that 94% of consumers prefer brands that practice transparency.
 When companies aren’t forthcoming, consumers will likely seek that information elsewhere.
 Why let a third-party source siphon off that customer loyalty when you could be earning it yourself?

-Calls for transparency in business are likely coming from inside your organisation as well.
+Calls for transparency in business are likely coming from inside your organization as well.
 Slack’s Future of Work study also found that 80% of workers want to know more about how decisions are being made by their employers.
-While 55% of leaders believed that their organisations were very transparent, just 18% of their employees agreed.
+While 55% of leaders believed their organizations were very transparent, just 18% of their employees agreed.

-And when psychological safety has become a valuable commodity for high-performing teams, giving employees access to, and ownership of, information and insights about the business that they work for is a crucial step in earning that trust.
+And when psychological safety has become a valuable commodity for high-performing teams, giving employees access to and ownership of information and insights about the business they work for is a crucial step in earning that trust.

 3. Transparency in business generates better performance

-Employees can only be as effective as the information that they’re privy to, and the decision-making power that’s delegated to them.
-That’s why VSCO has been reorganising from its original top-down structure towards a more decentralised decision-making strategy by:
+Employees can only be as effective as the information they’re privy to and the decision-making power they’re delegated.
+That’s why VSCO has been reorganizing from its original top-down structure toward a more decentralized decision-making strategy by:

 - Creating internal wikis